romkatv/powerlevel10k/README.md

 ### How do I add username and/or hostname to prompt?

-When using *Lean*, *Classic* or *Rainbow* style, prompt shows `username@hostname` when you are logged in as root or via SSH.
+When using Lean, Classic or Rainbow style, prompt shows `username@hostname` when you are logged in as root or via SSH.
 There is little value in showing `username` or `hostname` when you are logged in to your local machine as a normal user.
 So the absence of `username@hostname` in your prompt is an indication that you are working locally and that you aren't root.
 You can change it, however.

 Open `~/.p10k.zsh`.
 Close to the top you can see the most important parameters that define which segments are shown in your prompt.
 All generally useful prompt segments are listed in there.
 Some of